shideneyu/ownlan/README.md

 - Where [options] are either:

         -a, --attack=<s>           Set an attack on a device on the network -p, --protect=<s>          Protect a device from lan attacks -b, --broadcast=<s>        Inject ARP crafted packets in the wire -c, --capture=<s>          Sniffing ARP packets on the network

 -  where [sub-options] are either:

         client              Set a First-Duplex disconnection attack (the client is targeted).
 If no source mac argument, yours will be given (useful for MITM Attacks).
-                            * Require options: victim_ip
+                          * Required options: victim_ip
         gateway             Set a Second-Duplex disconnection attack (the gateway is targeted).
 If no source mac argument, yours will be given (useful for MITM Attacks).
-                          * Require options: victim_ip
+                          * Required options: victim_ip
         ntoa                The client is targeted to get disconnected, using a neighbour table overflow attack.
 Requires a victim ip.
-                          * Require options:      victim_ip
+                          * Required options: victim_ip
                           * Falcultative options: random_source_mac
         fake-ip-conflict    Generate a fake ip conflict to the victim.
 Can be used along all the others attacks, or alone.
-                          * Require options: victim_ip
+                          * Required options: victim_ip

         stealth             Becomes invisible from network scanners, preventing you from getting targeted. static              Set a static ARP Cache for the current session.
 Good against first-duplex ARP Cache Poisoning.